-Baiting: local and state government agencies in the U.S. were baited in 2018.
+- Baiting.
+Local and state government agencies in the U.S. were baited in 2018.
 They were sent old-fashioned envelopes, postmarked from China, containing a letter and a CD-rom.
 The disc contained malicious code hidden alongside innocent looking documents.

-Pretexting: a 2019 report from Verizon(new tab) found criminals often pose as co-workers to deceive victims, for example, by imitating a company’s HR or financial department.
+- Pretexting.
+A 2019 report from Verizon found criminals often pose as co-workers to deceive victims by imitating a company’s HR or financial department.

-Phishing: in 2020, a phishing campaign sent mass emails claiming to be from the World Health Organization (WHO).
+- Phishing.
+In 2020, a phishing campaign sent mass emails claiming to be from the World Health Organization (WHO).
 The message contained fake information on how to prevent the spread of the coronavirus.
 After attempting to download the document attached, victims were redirected to a fraudulent website.

-How can you protect yourself?
+How can you protect yourself from social engineering?

-Fortunately, although techniques vary, the countermeasures to social engineering are mostly the same.
+Fortunately, although social engineering techniques vary, the countermeasures to fight it are essentially the same.
 Vigilance is key, as is treating any forms of contact from unknown senders with suspicion.
-Other ways to protect yourself(new tab) include:
+Other ways to protect yourself include:

-Protect your devices by using genuine, well-respected antivirus or firewall protection.
+- Protect your devices by using genuine, well-respected antivirus or firewall protection.

-Always double check links sent in emails, and, if in doubt, visit the website in question directly by typing the address into your browser, rather than clicking on the link in the email.
+- Always double check links sent in emails and, if in doubt, visit the website in question directly by typing the address into your browser, rather than clicking on the link in the email.

-Don’t download files, share personal information or follow links from unknown senders.
+- Don’t download files, share personal information, or follow links from unknown senders.